-There are two packages of software.
-The first one, program Raydyntrace.f is a stand-alone program that can be used to program your own banana-dougnut kernels in a spherical Earth.
+Program Raydyntrace.f is a stand-alone program that can be used to program your own banana-dougnut kernels in a spherical Earth.
 The latest version (Jan 15, 2014) has improved crustal corrections in oceanic areas (including for OBS's) and computes also reflection- and transmission coeficients.

 Those who have already developed their own tomography software, and wish to move from single-frequency, ray-theoretical inversions to multiple-frequency inversions using banana-doughnut kernels, shall wish to use this program.
 It provides all variables needed to program eq.
 (7.28) or its simplified version (7.20) for cross-correlation delay times, eq.
 (7.30) for delays obtained by cross-correlation waveform fitting, or the expression for waveform maxima picks (see page 136 of Breviary).